-GDP per capita in Veliko Tarnovo district has been growing at a rate higher than the national average relative to the population but its value remains low.
-The indicators for the labor market and the trends in it give the district a top place in the country.
-Investment and business activity in Veliko Tarnovo district are unsatisfactory.
-The share of highways and first-class roads road remains low.
-The rates of the monitored local taxes in the district remain relatively high.
-The active transparency ratings of the local administration lag behind the national average.
+GDP in Veliko Tarnovo district has been growing at a rate higher than the national average relative to the population.
+The workforce is among the most highly educated in the country, but population aging is a challenge for the labor market.
+TFA expenditures and foreign investment have registered a considerable increase.
+The share of highways and firstclass roads in the national road network is low.
+The average rates of the monitored local taxes in the district remain high.
+The transparency rating of the local administration is improving.

 Download reports from preivious years: